foundata/guidelines/python-style-guide.md

 **Reasoning:**

 - The `src` layout prevents tests from accidentally importing source files from the repository instead of the installed package.
+- `pyproject.toml` belongs at the repository root.
+We do not use monorepos, so a single distribution root per repository is always correct and there is no need to nest the package in a subdirectory.
+Nesting only adds friction (a `README` symlink to satisfy the build root, an extra `cd` for every command, and packaging edge cases) without a compensating benefit.
+- Non-package content may live at the repository root beside `pyproject.toml`.
+With `uv_build` the source distribution stays clean automatically as it packages only the module plus project metadata (unlike some backends like `setuptools_scm` which include every version-controlled file).
+Top-level files such as `README`, `assets/` and documentation do not enter the sdist with `uv_build` (verify once with `tar tf dist/*.tar.gz`).
 - Central configuration reduces duplicated or contradictory settings.
 - `uv` is the project manager and build frontend, while `uv_build` is the build backend. `uv_build` is appropriate for pure-Python packages; projects with native extensions, custom build steps or unsupported layouts need another suitable backend.
 - Thin entry points keep framework behavior separate from domain behavior and make tests faster and clearer.